osmocom/pysim/docs/shell.rst

 pySim-shell
 ===========

-pySim-shell is an interactive command line shell for all kind of interactions with SIM cards.
+pySim-shell is an interactive command line shell for all kind of interactions with SIM cards, including classic GSM SIM, GSM-R SIM, UICC, USIM, ISIM, HPSIM and recently even eUICC.

 The interactive shell provides command for